zhangchicool/morphSim/README.md

 The simulation script is “bd.sim.r” in the “simulator” folder, and it requires R and the TreeSim package in R. The output trees are saved in “bd.trees”.
 Tree height, tree length, number of extant tips and number of extinct tips (treated as fossils) are summarized in “bd.tl.txt”.

 2. Simulating morphological characters:
-Given each tree, 200 morphological characters (binary to up to 4-state with proportions of 0.5, 0.3, 0.2) are simulated under the given substitution and clock models.
+Given each tree, 200 morphological binary characters are simulated under the given substitution and clock models.
 The source code of this simulator is in the “simulator/src” folder.
 Usage can be found in “readme.txt” in the “simulator” folder.

    - Mkv and strict clock.
 All characters have equal and constant clock rate.